Lead Opinion

 The flaw in this “analysis” is that there is simply no connection between the proposition advanced, the support proffered for that thesis, and the conclusion drawn.
 In other words, it is certainly true, as the Court maintains, that racial bias inclines one to disbelieve and disfavor the object of the prejudice, and it is similarly incontestable that subconscious, as well as express, racial fears and hatreds operate to deny fairness to the person despised; that is why we seek to insure that the right to an impartial jury is a meaningful right by providing the defense with the opportunity to ask prospective jurors questions designed to expose even hidden prejudices.
 But the Court never explains why these biases should be of less concern at the guilt phase than at the sentencing phase.
 The majority asserts that “a juror who believes that blacks are violence prone or morally inferior might well be influenced by that belief in deciding whether petitioner’s crime involved the aggravating factors specified under Virginia law.”
 Ibid.
 But might not that same juror be influenced by those same prejudices in deciding whether, for example, to credit or discredit white witnesses as opposed to black witnesses at the guilt phase?
 Might not those same racial fears that would incline a juror to favor death not also incline a juror to favor conviction?

 To sentence an individual to death on the basis of a proceeding tainted by racial bias would violate the most basic values of our criminal justice system.
 This the Court understands.
 But what it seems not to comprehend is that to permit an individual to be convicted by a prejudiced jury violates those same values in precisely the same way.
-The incongruity of the Court‘s split judgment is made apparent after it is appreciated that the opportunity for bias to poison decisionmaking operates at a guilt trial in the same way as it does at a sentencing hearing and after one returns to the context of the case before us.
-Implicit in the Court‘s judgment is the acknowledgment that there was a likelihood that the jury that pronounced the death sentence acted, in part, on the basis of racial prejudice.
+The incongruity of the Court’s split judgment is made apparent after it is appreciated that the opportunity for bias to poison decision-making operates at a guilt trial in the same way as it does at a sentencing hearing and after one returns to the context of the case before us.
+Implicit in the Court’s judgment is the acknowledgment that there was a likelihood that the jury that pronounced the death sentence acted, in part, on the basis of racial prejudice.
 But the exact same jury convicted Turner.
 Does the Court really mean to suggest that the constitutional entitlement to an impartial jury attaches only at the sentencing phase?
 Does the Court really believe that racial biases are turned on and off in the course of one criminal prosecution?

 My sense is that the Court has confused the consequences of an unfair trial with the risk that a jury is acting on the basis of prejudice.
 In other words, I suspect that what is really animating the Court’s judgment is the sense of outrage it rightly experiences at the prospect of a man being sentenced to death on the basis of the color of his skin.
 Perhaps

 The Court may believe that it is being Solomonic in “splitting the difference” in this case and granting petitioner a new sentencing hearing while denying him the other “half” of the relief demanded.
-Starkly put, petitioner “wins” in that he gets to be resentenced, while the State “wins” in that it does not lose its conviction.
+Starkly put, petitioner “wins” in that he gets to be resentenced, while the State “wins” in that it does not lose its conviсtion.
 But King Solomon did not, in fact, split the baby in two, and had he done so, I suspect that he would be remembered less for his wisdom than for his hardheartedness.
 Justice is not served by compromising principles in this way.
 I would reverse the conviction as well as the sentence in this case to insure compliance with the constitutional guarantee of an impartial jury.

 Even if I agreed with the Court that a per se rule permitting inquiry into racial bias is appropriate only in capital cases, I could not accept the Court’s failure to remedy the denial of such inquiry in this capital case by reversing petitioner’s conviction.
 Henceforth any capital defendant accused of an interracial crime may inquire into racial prejudice on voir dire.
 When, as here, the same jury sits at the guilt phase and the penalty phase, these defendants will be assured an impartial jury at both phases.
 Yet petitioner is forced to accept a conviction by what may have been a biased jury.
 This is an incongruous and fundamentally unfair result.
 I therefore concur only in the Court’s judgment vacating petitioner’s sentence, and dissent from the Court’s refusal to reverse the conviction as well.

-The Court today adopts a per se rule applicable in capital cases, under which “a capital defendant accused of an interra-
+The Court today adopts a per se rule applicable in capital cases, under which “a capital defendant accused of an interra

 In effect, the Court recognizes a presumption that jurors who have sworn to decide the case impartially nevertheless are racially biased.
 Such a presumption is flatly contrary to our decisions in Ristaino v.
 Ross, supra, and Rosales-Lopez v.
-United States, 451 U. S. 182, 190 (1981).2 The facts of
+United States,

 I